tciprague/qrInfo/index.md

 - On the 4th floor we have a beautiful kitchen, for it to remain beautiful we all must clean up after ourselves, please label your food with name + check-out date.
 - You will love the top 5th floor- rooftop terrace, library, TV-room, bar, fussball and on occasion we even have events up there
 - Our elevator can only take 3 people, if it takes more it gets stuck, please for all our sakes do not try to overload the elevator, stairs are a great exercise ;)
-- Don’t use other people's beds and don’t put things on them, be a respectful roommates
+- Don’t use other people's beds or don’t put things on them, be a respectful roommates
 - For security reasons after check out it is not allowed to use the hostel's communal spaces
 - Ask at reception for fun activities - pubcrawl, tours etc
 - Please keep your key card safe, for lost key cards we charge 100kc